 Watch and read the story of a family repatriated from Thailand back to their home in Myanmar on the UNHCR News and Stories webpage.

-Many refugee people are not able to access refugee camps and/ or live safely in their home country.
+Many refugees are not able to access refugee camps and/ or live safely in their home country.
 In this situation people are forced to make a permanent home for themselves in another country where they can find safety, shelter and make a living.

 Local integration occurs when refugees seek to attain rights similar to those enjoyed by the citizens of the country in which they have sought refuge.
 Some but not all are able to gain citizenship.

 There are many challenges to local integration for both refugees and receiving communities.
-At times there are tensions between refugees and local communities who are often competing for scarce resources, including land and food.
+At times there can be tensions between refugees and local communities who are often competing for scarce resources, including land and food.
 However where steps are taken to support both groups, some successful models of integration do exist.

 Read more about the estimated 1.1 million refugees who became citizens in their country of asylum at UNHCR » Local integration

-Resettlement is the organised movement of refugees from refugee camps, urban areas or other temporary situations to a third country where they can live permanently.
-Resettlement in a third country may be the only way to guarantee protection of a refugee who is at risk of forcible return or who faces other serious problems in the country they have sought asylum.
+Resettlement is the organised movement of refugees from refugee camps, urban areas or other temporary situations to a third country, where they can live permanently.
+Resettlement in a third country may be the only way to guarantee the protection of a refugee who is at risk of forcible return or who faces other serious problems in the country they have sought asylum.

 Many countries assist refugees to make a new home outside of their own country.
 All countries that have signed and ratified the UN Refugee Convention, including Australia, are obliged to grant the same human rights and assistance to refugees that they grant to their citizens and other legal residents.